Cook and Co. Enrolled Agents are licensed by the U.S. Treasury Department to represent taxpayers before the Internal Revenue Service (IRS).

 You cannot elect to expense more than $25,000 of the cost of any heavy sport utility vehicle (SUV) and certain other vehicles placed in service during the tax year.
 This rule applies to any 4-wheeled vehicle primarily designed or used to carry passengers over public streets, roads, or highways, that is rated at more than 6,000 pounds gross vehicle weight and not more than 14,000 pounds gross vehicle weight.
 However, the $25,000 limit does not apply to any vehicle:

 If you are married, how you figure your section 179 deduction depends on whether you file jointly or separately.
 If you file a joint return, you and your spouse are treated as one taxpayer in determining any reduction to the dollar limit, regardless of which of you purchased the property or placed it in service.
-If you and your spouse file separate returns, you are treated as one taxpayer for the dollar limit, including the reduction for costs over $800,000.
+If you and your spouse file separate returns, you are treated as one taxpayer for the dollar limit.
 You must allocate the dollar limit (after any reduction) between you equally, unless you both elect a different allocation.
 If the percentages elected by each of you do not total 100%, 50% will be allocated to each of you.

 Business Income Limit